Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 Jul 26
 I have been trying to refactor my whole app, I was able to make a flask factory pattern, but now I'm struggling refactoring to sqlalchemy.

+Jul 28
+Yesterday I was able to implement the multiple database initiation.
+Today I realized that there are some problems with migrations.
+For some reason it wants to delete all of my tables.
+I'm going to probably have to create a smaller example and ask online.